← Back to Grammar

 Lo de ayer fue un malentendido

-What happened yesterday / That thing yesterday was a misunderstanding
+What happened yesterday was a misunderstanding

 Lo de María me preocupa